 Officers and Committee Chairs

-Jeff Hedge, Asst.
+Kelly Williams, Asst.
 Superintendent, Clinics & Tours Chair

 Former IT System Manager, United States Marine Corps Sergeant, Church Bass Guitar Player and Private Pilot.
 He is currently employed by Davis H Elliot Company installing and repairing Door Access Systems for several hospitals throughout Kentucky.
 His father first introduced him to model railroading as a child.
 After graduation from Tates Creek High School and Eastern KY University, life forced the storage of his trains for almost 30 years.
 Three years ago, the trains finally found a home and the first layout was constructed using Digitrax DCC.
 His HO layout is currently being redesigned and will follow a mid- 50’s coal town theme including mostly steam locomotives.
 He is excited to be able to serve the other members of Division 10 in hopes that our group can expand to reach younger train enthusiasts.